Brand | Omega |

 “The Accutron, an electromechanical watch developed by Max Hetzel and manufactured by Bulova beginning in 1960, used a 360 hertz steel tuning fork powered by a battery as its timekeeping element.
 The fork allowed it to achieve greater accuracy than conventional balance wheel watches.
 The humming sound of the tuning fork could be heard when the watch was held to the ear.” –wikipedia

-The humming sound mentioned in the wikipedia quote above is why these timepieces were often called “hummers” or watches with “hummer movements”.
+The humming sound mentioned in the Wikipedia quote above is why these timepieces were often called “hummers” or watches with “hummer movements”.

 Spinning Seconds: